 This farm module is fairly straight forward in terms of tracing the birds from hatchlings through processing.

 For us, it's an important part of the supply chain and we have spent years developing ways to to bring traceability throughout this incredibly complex collector-based module.
 After the birds are raised and then consumed, the waste is collected by village collectors who then take it to larger regional collectors to consolidate.
 At that point, material is aggregated and shipped to ALLIED for further separation and processing.

 While traceability is incredibly difficult, animal welfare issues are virtually non-existent.
 Any harm done to the birds potentially means their family does not eat.

-ALLIED has even opened small offices in rural parts of the world that teach these collectors to read and write to ensure they can fill out the paperwork required for complete traceability.
+Since this is an integral part of the high fill power supply chain, ALLIED has opened small offices in rural parts of the world that teach these collectors the proper systems and protocols and how to fill out the paperwork required for the complete traceability required by ALLIED.

-As you can see from the two modules above, the down supply chain is incredibly complex and made only more complicated by the fact that the down accounts for less than 10% of the value of the bird.
-This is where relationships crafted over decades become a critical element in working with farms and slaughterhouses to ensure that our down comes from animals that have been treated appropriately for their entire lives.
+As you can see from the two modules above, the down supply chain is incredibly complex and is made only more complicated by the fact that the down accounts for far less than 10% of the total value of the bird.
+This is where relationships crafted over decades become a critical element in working with farms and slaughterhouses to ensure that our down comes from animals that have been treated humanely for their entire lives.

-With our intimate knowledge of the supply chain and background in auditing such a complex source, we set out on a several year mission to assist in what would soon become The Responsible Down Standard, now one of the most robust animal welfare standards in the entire textile industry.
+With our intimate knowledge of the supply chain, relationships with farmers and slaughterhouses, and history in auditing such a complex source, we set out on a several year mission to assist in what would soon become one of the most robust standards in the entire textile industry— The Responsible Down Standard.